navikt/pam-import-api/docs/index.md

 ## Introduction
 With our job import API you will be able to upload and publish jobs to [arbeidsplassen.nav.no](https://arbeidsplassen.nav.no).
 Arbeidsplassen is a public job vacancy service provided by NAV, a place where you can search and apply for jobs in Norway.
-This API is designed as a lightweight REST API supporting requests with JSON over HTTP.

 ## Registration
 Before you begin, you must register yourself as a job provider/partner.
 Please send your registration to this email with the